sadhuroot/mergex/README.md

                                    \______/
 ```

-Find all the PCAP + PCAPNG on system, merge them, and get 22000 output
+Tool to find and merge all `.pcap` and `.pcapng` files on the system, remove duplicate WPA handshakes, and generate a clean `.22000` output — ready for use with tools like `hashcat`.
 ---

 ### MergeX – PCAP & Hash Merger Tool